 To quickly create relatively cheap terrain models for a broad public, a mechanised production technique was used in Germany, Italy, France and the USA.
 This historical technique uses a pantograph to guide a milling cutter.
-The pantograph is steered by an operator, who guides a traceing stylus along contour lines on a topographical map.
+The pantograph is steered by an operator, who guides a tracing stylus along contour lines on a topographical map.
 The pantograph translates this motion to the milling cutter.
 The milling cutter, a high speed drill vertically positioned over a block of plaster, can be raised or lowered to cut at different elevations.
 Adjusted at the height corresponding to the contour line of the map, the drill cuts out the contours of the block of plaster.
 After completing the cutting at one contour level, the milling cutter is lowered to the level of the next deeper contour line, proceeding from the highest to the deepest contour line .

 Pictures from Kneissl p.10 and Terrain models and relief map making p.34.

 This method has been refined in the USA after World War II by using a zinc plate with etched contour lines to guide a gramophone needle scratching out the red colour applied to the contour lines before.
 The resulting step-wise model then must be prepared manually to fill the steps (as applied in Italy) or to abrade the steps (like in Germany from Wenschow) .

 Casts were made from this master model.
 The casts could be sold without colouring, or a map of the same area at the same scale printed on a moulding paper could manually be applied, as made in Italy .
 A tough, stiffened moulding paper could also be stamped between a male and a female plate of the relief, as made in France during the World War II .
 In Germany, first a copy of the model consisting of a composite artificial wood was pressed, on which a paper map was then pressed .
 After World War II, a vacuum forming technique was invented in the USA .